mateenah95/investor_dashboard/README.md

 # Frontend Breakdown
 - The frontend app was built in React (HTML, CSS, JS) as per requirements.

-- For routing, react router dom libraty due to strong integration with react and ease of use.
-Similar for state management, react's built in context API was used due to small nature of the product, did not justify the overhead to use redux.
+- For frontend routing, React router dom libraty due to strong integration with React and ease of use.

+- For frontend state management, React's built in context API was used due to small nature of the product, did not justify the overhead to use Redux.

 - Bootstrap was mainly used for styling, layout, containers and other ready to use frontend components.

-- Lucide React was used for icons library - good integration with React, Vue and other frameworks.
+- Lucide React was used for icons library - due to good integration with React, Vue and other frameworks.

-- React Google charts was used for charting library - easy to read docs and usage interface.
+- React Google Charts library was used for charting - due to easy to read docs and usage interface.

 - React Toastify was used for notification library - to show success and error message toasts to the user.